 How mediation lawyers can help

-Mediation lawyers are trained to act impartially and do not seek to apportion blame.
+Family mediation lawyers are trained to act impartially and do not seek to apportion blame.
 Mediation is not marriage guidance nor couple counselling.
+It is a forum to try and resolve important issues with the assistance of an independent third party, the mediator

 Mediation can provide real benefits in appropriate cases.
-It reduces tension and hostility and helps couples make their own informed decisions about their futures.
+It can help to reduce tension and hostility and helps couples make their own informed decisions about their futures.
 Mediation plays an important role in assisting families to address and resolve the issues which arise from separation and divorce.

-Parties are free to take legal advice at the same time as the mediation process, although their legal advisers do not attend the mediation sessions with them.
+Parties are encouraged to take legal advice whilst going through the mediation process, although their legal advisers do not usually attend the mediation sessions with them.
+Our family lawyers often help support and advise clients throughout the mediation process, so that they can make informed decisions as to how they wish to proceed in the mediation setting.

 Our mediation lawyers